 Prepare to pass

 The golden rule for success in any assessment is to prepare thoroughly.
-It is not unusual for examiners’ reports to note that some candidates were not adequately prepared for the exam.
+The examiners’ reports generally draw attention to two main reasons for incorrect choices being made: (1) a lack of awareness/understanding of topics, and (2) taking insufficient care in reading questions, which leads to confused thinking.
 As each exam will include broad coverage of the syllabus, to maximise your chances of success you must have studied the whole syllabus.
-It is also important to attempt past exams and practice exam-standard questions.
+It is also important to practise exam-standard questions.

 Of course, it is essential that you use all questions carefully and follow up on your responses.
 Whether a question was answered correctly or incorrectly during exam preparation, it will provide an opportunity to enhance your understanding of the topic.
 By reflecting on why a specific option is correct, you can improve your understanding, while reflecting on why the other options are wrong can help to overcome misunderstanding and eliminate confusion.
 When attempting questions as part of your preparation, it is useful to remember that the key purpose of the exercise is to enhance your understanding – not just to get the right answer.
 When reviewing each option, it is important to ensure that you understand exactly what the underlying point is – and to make sure that you reflect on this to enhance your learning.